cs-4241-2023/a1-gettingstarted/README.md

 ### Google Font
 1. Used Josefin Sans Font from Google Fonts: [Font Used](https://fonts.google.com/specimen/Josefin+Sans?query=josefin+sans)
-    - I used Josefin Sans for all the text on my page to give it a clean, modern vibe.
+    - I used Josefin Sans for all the text on my page to give it a clean, minimalist vibe.